From the Cook

 Tips & Tricks (5)

-- Press Your Tofu Thoroughly 🧊Wrap extra-firm tofu in clean kitchen towels and place a heavy object on top for 15-20 minutes to remove excess moisture, ensuring maximum crispiness when pan-seared.
+- Press Your Tofu Thoroughly 🧊Wrap extra-firm tofu in cheesecloth and press for 15-20 minutes under a heavy weight to remove excess moisture, which is crucial for achieving that golden, crispy exterior when pan-searing.

-- Bloom Your Gochujang in Oil 🌶️Toast the gochujang paste in neutral oil for 30 seconds before adding other sauce ingredients to deepen its flavor and eliminate any raw, harsh notes.
+- Bloom Your Gochujang First 🌶️Toast the gochujang briefly in the pan with aromatics for 30 seconds before adding liquid to deepen its complex flavors and reduce any raw, harsh notes in the final sauce.

 Recipe Facts